mathiaskalxdorf/IceR/README.md

 It allows setting up the IceR run.
 Among others, the following parameters can be modified:

- - Paths to raw files, MaxQuant results files and IceR output folder
+ - Paths to raw files, preprocessed results files and IceR output folder
  - MassSpec Mode switching between Orbitrap and TIMS-ToF data (with or without using TIMS dimension)
+ - Selection of the pre-processing pipeline (currently either MaxQuant or manual user input)
  - Multiplicity Mode switching between label-free (1 - LFQ) and SILAC (2 - SILAC or 3 - SILAC) and adjusting corresponding label isotopes
  - Minimal retention (RT) and m/z feature alignment windows
  - Kernel density estimation (KDE) resolution (grid points per dimension, increasing resolution increases computation workload but also increases resolution of peak detections)